30.09.2013, Ukraine

 Frank, from your point of view what do Ukrainians need to overcome the problems of homeless people, care of lonely seniors, disabled individuals, people who live with HIVAIDS and others needful people?

-Is it the problem with the lack of experience and knowledge, or with the lack of financial resources, or with the consolidation of
+Is it the problem with the lack of experience and knowledge, or with the lack of financial resources, or with the consolidation of efforts in different referral institutions, or the lack of central state programs – what are the most decisive issues now?

 Everything!
 Money, social politics, possibilities of direct participation in decision making processes.